lawrennd/old_talks/_posts/2012-2-13-latent-force-models-combining-probabilistic-and-mechanistic-modelling.md

 abstract: Physics based approaches to data modeling involve constructing an accurate mechanistic model of data, often based on differential equations.
-Statistical and machine learning approaches are typically data driven-perhaps through regularized function approximation.\\\\ These two approaches to data modeling are often seen as polar opposites, but in reality they are two different ends to a spectrum of approaches we might take.
+Statistical and machine learning approaches are typically data driven-perhaps through regularized function approximation.\\\{These two approaches to data modeling are often seen as polar opposites, but in reality they are two different ends to a spectrum of approaches we might take.
 Physics based approaches can be seen as strongly mechanistic, the mechanistic assumptions are hard encoded into the model.
 Data-driven approaches do incorporate assumptions that might be seen as being derived from some underlying mechanism, such as smoothness.
-In this sense they are weakly mechanistic.\\\\ In this talk we introduce latent force models.
+In this sense they are weakly mechanistic.\\\{In this talk we introduce latent force models.
 Latent force models are a new approach to data representation that model data through unknown forcing functions that drive differential equation models.
 By treating the unknown forcing functions with Gaussian